Chapter 20. Minimizing system latency by isolating interrupts and user processes

 Check that the

-status is inactive.# systemctl status irqbalance
+irqbalancestatus is inactive.systemctl status irqbalance

-17.3.
-Excluding CPUs from IRQ balancing
+20.3.
+Excluding CPUs from IRQ balancing Copy linkLink copied to clipboard!

-configuration file controls these settings.
+You can use the IRQ balancing service to specify which CPUs you want to exclude from consideration for interrupt (IRQ) balancing.
+The IRQBALANCE_BANNED_CPUS parameter in the /etc/sysconfig/irqbalance configuration file controls these settings.
 The value of the parameter is a 64-bit hexadecimal bit mask, where each bit of the mask represents a CPU core.

 Procedure